Yale-BIM/f21-assignments/assignment-2/README.md

     Instead, nodes that are interested in data *subscribe* to the relevant topic; nodes that generate data *publish* to the relevant topic.

-    For example, the nodes /arbotix, /robot_state_publisher, and /rqt_gui_py_node_XXXXX publish messages to the /rosout topic.
+    For example, the nodes /arbotix, /robot_state_publisher, and /rqt_gui_py_node_XXXX publish messages to the /rosout topic.
 Thus, you should see a directed edge in the graph from each of these nodes to the /rosout topic.
 Meanwhile, the node [/rosout](http://wiki.ros.org/rosout#rosapi) subscribes to the /rosout topic.
 This is illustrated in the graph with an edge that goes in the opposite direction: from the /rosout topic to the /rosout node.

-    > [rosout](http://wiki.ros.org/rosout) is a system-wide logging mechanism for messages sent to the /rosout topic.
-The /rosout node subscribes to the /rosout topic to record the messages into a textual log file.
+    > The node [rosout](http://wiki.ros.org/rosout) implements a system-wide logging mechanism for messages sent to the /rosout topic.
+The /rosout node subscribes to the /rosout topic to record the messages into a log file.